 2. “We show the branches and draw marks on the birch trunk.”

-3. "We draw hats and legs of fly agarics."
+3. “Drawing the caps and legs of fly agaric mushrooms.”

-4. "We color them, not forgetting to leave white spots."
-You can use not only felt-tip pens, but also pencils for coloring.
+4. “We color them, not forgetting to leave white spots.”
+You can use not only felt-tip pens for coloring, but also pencils.

 5. “We draw butterflies.
-We draw the contour of the oval for the body, draw the wings in the form of the number 3, add a circle-head, do not forget about the antennae.
+We draw an oval outline for the body, add wings in the form of the number 3, add a circle-head, and don’t forget about the antennae.”

-7. "We close the wavy lines into a circle-like shape - these are clouds."
+7. “We close the wavy lines into a shape similar to a circle - these are clouds.”

 Lesson topic: Berries.